MichaelBitard/intelliJ-concordion-plugin/README.md

 # IntelliJ Concordion plugin

-The purpose of this plugin is to provide some tools to intellij Idea in order to use concordion.
+The purpose of this plugin is to provide some tools to IntelliJ IDEA in order to use concordion.

 ## Concordion
 Concordion is an open source tool for writing automated acceptance tests in Java